 Make sure that any personnel included in your BCP are trained on the plan and understand their role and responsibilities should the time come.
 Regularly provide refresher briefings and training and make sure they understand not only their individual responsibilities, but also how their role contributes to the bigger picture.

-If your company needs to mitigate the risk of an IT disaster, cyberattack or other business disruption, get in touch with the Calligo team today for a free Business Continuity Plan consultation.
+If your company needs to mitigate the risk of an IT disaster, cyberattack or other business disruption, get in touch with the Calligo team today for a free Business Continuity Plan and Disaster Recovery consultation.